-One of the most popular things to do while in Historic Galveston, is to get on a Williams Party Boat and experience what few people ever get to see.
+One of the most popular things to do while in Historic Galveston is to get on a Williams party boat and experience what few people ever get to see.
 Historic Galveston as seen from the water is one of the most spectacular views anyone would ever imagine.
 If you are in town and want to take a harbor tour of our waterways or see some amazing marine life, come see us.

 We offer special rates for large groups celebrating a special occasion.
 We love to see you smile and especially love to tell people about our area.
 Take a trip back in history with Williams Party Boats for a chance to see something only your imagination could dream of.
-Sunset tours, Dolphin sightings, live Jelly Fish and plenty of marine birds like Brown Pelicans are just some of the things you will see while aboard Galveston’s finest harbor tours and charter boat.
+Sunset tours, dolphin sightings, live jellyfish and plenty of marine birds like brown pelicans are just some of the things you will see while aboard Galveston’s finest harbor tours and charter boat.

 Galveston Dolphin & Harbor Tours

-See Nature up close and personal.
-We see wild Dolphins all of the time, as well as beautiful Brown Pelicans.
-It is common to see Dolphins jumping and frolicking around the charter boat while cruising the Galveston Harbor, headed out fishing and returning from a fishing charter.
-The Texsun II is the perfect boat to experience charter fishing and seeing wild marine mammals like Bottlenose Dolphins.
+See nature up close and personal.
+We see wild dolphins all of the time, as well as beautiful Brown Pelicans.
+It is common to see dolphins jumping and frolicking around the charter boat while cruising the Galveston Harbor, headed out fishing and returning from a fishing charter.
+The Texsun II is the perfect boat to experience charter fishing and seeing wild marine mammals like bottlenose dolphins.

 See Galveston's History Come Alive

-Galveston has some really neat things to sea.
+Galveston has some really neat things to see.
 The Elissa sailing ship is one amazing piece of ancient architecture and nautical history.
 She was built in 1877 and is one of the most beautiful sailing ships in Galveston.
 If you want to really see something cool, you will love to see a concrete ship that sank named Selma.

 The 1877 Steel Sailing Ship Elissa